-I love fall.
-The crisp, cool air, the comfy clothes, the pumpkin-spiced goodies, the holidays, the colors…all of it makes me wake up with a smile on my face.
+I love all things fall.
+The colors, flavors, temperatures, smells… all of it makes me wake up happy.
 Looking for ways to take advantage of the season?
-Whether you’re looking for kid-friendly crafts, activities, food items, or local events, Alamo City Moms Blog has got you covered!
-I hereby present my Fall Bucket List, complete with 70 ways to celebrate autumn here in San Antonio:
+Whether you’re looking for kid-friendly crafts, activities, food items, or local events, Alamo City Moms has you covered!
+I hereby present the Fall Bucket List, complete with 70 ways to celebrate autumn here in San Antonio (or nearby):

 1. Avoid the curse at SeaWorld’s Howl-o-Scream.

-2. Visit the apple orchard and pick persimmons at Love Creek Orchards.
+2. Visit the apple orchard and build a scarecrow at Love Creek Orchards.

 3. Go camping—or “glamping,” if that’s more your style—in Lost Maples.